 » These are just some of the most popular choices for fractional shares.
 For more ideas, see our list of the best robo-advisors.

-There aren’t many downsides to fractional shares.
-One downside is that they aren’t easy to transfer from one brokerage to another.
+Fractional shares are worth it, especially for the average investor.
+However, one downside is that they aren’t easy to transfer from one brokerage to another.

 You can’t simply initiate a rollover if you want to do this.
 You will likely have to liquidate your shares, transfer the cash equivalent, then invest your money with your new broker.